Sitecore-Community/docs/documentation/Sitecore Fundamentals/Caching/index.md

 Creating a cache consists of creating a new instance of `Sitecore.Caching.Cache`.
 When the instance is created the cache is automatically registered with the system.
 This means that Sitecore recognizes the cache and can control it.

 	var mycache = new Sitecore.Caching.Cache("test cache", 1024);

+For Sitecore version 9.0 or later, create a cache instance using the `GetNamedInstance` method of `CacheManager` static class.

+	ICache<string> mycache = Sitecore.Caching.CacheManager.GetNamedInstance("test cache", 1024, true)

 #### <a name="referencing_the_cache">Referencing the Cache</a>
 A cache is accessed by name using the Cache Manager.